• 1.jpg

 Breaking barriers in outdoor adventure disability

 Many individuals with physical limitations or cognitive differences have never had the opportunity to navigate an aerial challenge.
-Incorporating adaptive high ropes alongside an accessible climbing wall and an accessible zip line creates a fully integrated recreational therapy environment.
+Incorporating adaptive high ropes alongside high-wire forest parks and accessible zip lines creates a fully integrated recreational therapy environment.
 Success is measured differently by every guest, whether that means simply wearing a harness or completing the entire route as fast as possible.

 Essential gear and infrastructure